Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 You can copy your address by clicking on the account's icon while the desired chain format is active.
 E.g. selecting "Substrate" as the format will change your address to start with the number 5, and clicking the colorful icon of your account will copy it in that format.
-While in AXIACoin mode (starts with 1), that format will be copied, and so on.
+While in AXIA mode (starts with 1), that format will be copied, and so on.

 ## Subkey